Abdirrahman/Flags-Game/README.md

 Open the game in your web browser.

 2. Guess the Flag:
-Identify the displayed flag and select the correct country from the options.
+Identify the displayed flag and input the country or state name correctly.

 3. Score Points:
 Earn points for each correct answer and your high score is how many correct answers you get in a row.